solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 const defaultCPUMeasurementTime = 1 * time.Second
 ```

-Now, let's define interface which will be used by `Collector`.
+Now, let's define interface which will be used by the `Collector`.

 ```go
 type Proxy interface {